OpenBioMaps/documentation/official_docs/en/faq.rst

 What data download options are there?
 -------------------------------------
-* Using csv, kml, json, and other modules where available
+* Using CSV, KML, JSON, and other modules where available
 * Via QGIS
 * Using bookmarks and permanent links
 * Using the R package